 Robert “Harry” Harrison, Jr., Executive Director

-He refined his leadership skills and management experience at Levi Strauss & Company, during a period of more than twenty years.
-In 2002, Harry was the Regional Director (East Coast) of Sales and Marketing for all brands and consumer segments, accountable for the entire P&L responsibilities of a $125M business.
+Harry refined his leadership skills and management experience at Levi Strauss & Company, where he enjoyed a career in a progression of management roles with increased responsibility, that spanned more than twenty years.
+In 2002, Harry was the Regional Director (East Coast) of Sales and Marketing for all brands and consumer segments, accountable for all P&L responsibilities for a $125M business.

-Harry’s initial orientation to philanthropy began with the Trey Whitfield School (TWS) in Brooklyn, NY.
-He developed his skills in corporate and community relationship building.
-During his 10 years as Director of Development, Harry and the senior leadership at TWS together, envisioned, created and implemented a $6M Capital Fund Campaign which would contribute to Trey Whitfield School being recognized as a beacon of hope in NYC inner city education.
+Harry’s initial orientation in philanthropy began with the Trey Whitfield School (TWS) in Brooklyn, NY.
+During his 10 years as Director of Development, Harry and the senior leadership at TWS, together envisioned, created and implemented a $6M Capital Fund campaign which would contribute to Trey Whitfield School being recognized as a beacon of hope in NYC inner city education.

-A passion for community service is expressed through Harry’s involvement as a Volunteer with Compass Family Services and SPUR, both in San Francisco.
+Harry’s passion for community service is expressed through his involvement as a Volunteer with Compass Family Services and SPUR, both in San Francisco.
 He is also a member of both the National Arts Club and Gramercy Park Building Association in NYC.